CLUBS AT JFK (2018-2019)

 Real World is a club for general education students and students in the FBI program (Functional Based Instruction).
 The purpose of the club is twofold.
 Real World will provide opportunities for general education students to develop an awareness of disabilities, increase leadership skills, and establish friendships along the way.
 Real World Club will provide FBI students with an opportunity to engage in age-appropriate social activities with their peers, build their ability to self-advocate, and increase their socialization skills while making new friends.

 STEM club is for students who have questions, ideas, or projects they want to explore related to the topics of science, technology, engineering, or mathematics.
 These burning questions are often not addressed in traditional science classes, and STEM club is a place to explore them through the research and engineering design process.
-Students meet during designated afterschool times to support one another and to get support from teachers as they conduct original research that they can then experiment with or may have the possibility to enter into science competitions.
+Students meet during designated afterschool times to support one another and to get support from teachers as they conduct original research that they can then experiment with and use to enter into Robotics competitions.

 The Chess Club gives students an opportunity to play friendly games of chess against their peers in a low-stress environment.
 Students of all levels are welcome to come, as help is given to those who need it.
 Students will learn the game of chess while having opportunities to compete against their peers.
 Students will also have an opportunity to play/learn other strategic games along with Chess.